-Learning of multiplication facts of be ongoing.
-A mental maths/ta test will take place weekly with school.
-For all classes Homework is not set during holidays except for summer holiday presentation task.
-This is a free bles

-test will take place weekly with school.
-For all classes Homework is not set during holidays except for

-school.
-For all classes Homework is not set during holidays except for

-For all classes Homework is not set during holidays except for in

-Loummor bolidou procontation tack.
-This is a trac

-choice topic that children research and deliver their class in a 2 minute presentation in Septem

-They can use 'props', illustrations or photos in t

-presentation.
-Parents can help them 'rehearse'

-their presentation before returning to school in I

-September.

-2.8 Roles and Responsibilities

-Role of the Governing Body The Governing Body has

-Delegated powers and

-responsibilities to the

-Achievements & Standards

-Committee and to the

-Headteacher to oversee the

-development of this policy;

-Responsibility for the effective

-implementation, monitoring an d

-evaluation of this policy.

-Role of the Headteacher The Headteacher will

-Decide if homework should be s et

-and in broad terms what form the second nat

-homework should take;

-Provide opportunities for parent ts

-and pupils and staff to contribut e

-to evaluating the Homework po

-for the school; ,

-Promote this policy by raising its 5

-status and importance;

-Ensure that homework is built in nto

-teachers' planning;

-Provide supportive guidance for

-parents (e.g. Homework Advice

-leaflet, Curriculum Meetings

-website information);

-keep up to date with new

-developments with regard to

-homework;

-nomework; / as

-well as the practice within school;

-ensure that the website has up to

-date information on each class'

-taught curriculum and the

-homework associated with it (e.g.

-Class Newsletters).

-Role of the Teachers Teachers must

-integrate homework into their planning;

-set interesting tasks and activities

-or suggest creative opportunities for research;

-set homework appropriate to each child;

-explain when, what and how the work is to be done so that each

-child clearly understands;

-provide feedback ; (the way that

-this is done will vary depending on

-the homework task e.g. through a

-test, through oral feedback and

-comments, through written

-comments, etc).

-Role of Parents/Carers Parents and Carers are asked to

-be aware of what homework their child has;

-sign the Home-School Agreement

-indicating their support for homework;

-praise the value of homework to

-their children;

-provide a suitable place in their

-home where their children can

-concentrate on their tasks;

-establish a homework routine such as no television;

-provide materials like pens, pencils etc;

-• go through the homework before

-their child starts and discuss the

-completed work when finished;

-make the experience pleasurable;

-• find time to work with their child or
+Learning of multiplication facts will be ongoing.
+A mental maths/tables test will take place weekly within school.
+For all classes Homework is not set during holidays except for the summer holiday presentation task.
+This is a free- choice topic that children research and deliver to their class in a 2 minute presentation in September.
+They can use 'props', illustrations or photos in their presentation.
+Parents can help them 'rehearse' their presentation before returning to school in September.
+2.8 Roles and Ro esponsibilities The Governing Body has Role of the Delegated powers and responsibilities to the Governing Body Achievements & Standards Committee and to the Headteacher to oversee the development of this policy; Responsibility for the effective implementation, monitoring and evaluation of this policy.
+Role of the Headteacher The Headteacher will Decide if homework should be set and in broad terms what form that homework should take; Provide opportunities for parents and pupils and staff to contribute to evaluating the Homework policy for the school; Promote this policy by raising its status and importance; Ensure that homework is built into teachers' planning; Provide supportive guidance for parents (e.g. Homework Advice leaflet, Curriculum Meetings website information); keep up to date with new developments with regard to homework; monitor and evaluate this policy as well as the practice within school; ensure that the website has up to date information on each class' taught curriculum and the homework associated with it (e.g. class' taught curriculum and the homework associated with it (e.g. Class Newsletters).

+Role of the Teachers Teachers must integrate homework into their planning; set interesting tasks and activities or suggest creative opportunities for research; set homework appropriate to each child; explain when, what and how the work is to be done so that each child clearly understands; provide feedback; (the way that this is done will vary depending on the homework task e.g. through a test, through oral feedback and comments, through written comments, etc).
+Parents and Carers are asked to be aware of what homework their child has; • sign the Home-School Agreement indicating their support for homework; praise the value of homework to their children; Role of Parents/Carers provide a suitable place in their home where their children can concentrate on their tasks; establish a homework routine such as no television; provide materials like pens, pencils etc; go through the homework before their child starts and discuss the completed work when finished; make the experience pleasurable; find time to work with their child or be at hand if a problem arises; discuss, encourage and praise their child's efforts;

-be at hand if a problem arises; discuss, encourage and praise their child's efforts; contact the school if they are not sure of some aspect of the homework or if their child is having difficulties doing it; contribute to school evaluation so the school can monitor and evaluate its effectiveness.
+contact the school if they are not sure of some aspect of the homework or if their child is having difficulties doing it; contribute to school evaluation so the school can monitor and evaluate its effectiveness.
 Role of Children Children are asked to complete their homework and hand it in on time; listen carefully in class to make sure they understand what is asked of them; contribute to pupil interviews and pupil questionnaires on homework for the school to monitor and evaluate; complete their homework using appropriate writing materials; have a go at all their homework activities and let their teacher know if they experience any difficulties.